HELENE WHITAKER (nee DIAMANTIDES)

 TRICIA CALDER – HILL RUNNING CHAMPION (March 1990 interview)

 Tricia Calder, a farmer’s wife from Duns, is establishing herself as one of the best all-round women distance runners in Scotland.
 Her recent performances on the road and at cross-country have been outstanding, but it is on the hills that Tricia really excels.
-She is the current Women’s Hill-Running Champion, having scored the maximum possible points in the 1989 Scottish Championship races.
+She is the current Scottish Women’s Hill-Running Champion, having scored the maximum possible points in the 1989 Scottish Championship races.
 She was also a member of the Scottish Women’s team at the World Cup Hill Races in France last summer.
-(She contributed to Scottish team bronze medals in the 1988 and 1990 World Mountain Running Championships and finished first Scot in this fixture four times; and was also Scottish W35 XC Champion in 1989.
-Racing for Scotland, she won the Snowdon Mountain International in 1990 and 1992.)
+(She contributed to Scottish team bronze medals in the 1988 and 1990 World Mountain Running Championships and finished first Scot in this fixture four times between 1988 and 1992, with a best position of 6th.
+She was also Scottish W35 XC Champion in 1989.
+Racing for Scotland, she won the Snowdon Mountain International in 1990 and 1992.
+Tricia was British Fellrunning Champion in 1990; and won the Scottish Hill Running title in 1989, 1990 and 1991.)

 Tricia tell us about herself and her running career: